James Parker (art historian): Career

-Upon his return to the United States in 1951, Parker joined the Department of Renaissance and Modern Art (as the decorative arts contingent of the Metropolitan Museum of Art was then called) as a curatorial assistant.
+Upon his return to the United States in 1951, Parker joined the Department of Renaissance and Modern Art (now European Sculpture and Decorative Arts) as a curatorial assistant.
 He was appointed assistant curator in 1954, and associate curator in 1962.
 In 1968, Parker was elected curator, a position he held until his retirement in 1993, when he was elected Curator Emeritus.
-The name and scope of the department continued to evolve, ultimately adopting its current nomenclature European Sculpture and Decorative Arts.
-Parker’s specialization in French furnishings and interiors of the seventeenth and eighteenth centuries, earned him a guiding role in the installation of the Wrightsman Galleries, an extensive ensemble of period rooms.
-These spaces, including both rooms taken from historic buildings and recreations intended to show related works of decorative art in an authentic setting, reflect the encyclopedic collection of French decorative arts of two of the Museum’s most significant contemporary patrons, Charles and Jayne Wrightsman.
+Parker's specialization in French furnishings and interiors of the seventeenth and eighteenth centuries, earned him a guiding role in the installation of the Wrightsman Galleries, an extensive ensemble of period rooms.
+These spaces, including both rooms taken from historic buildings and recreations intended to show related works of decorative art in an authentic setting, reflect the encyclopedic collection of French decorative arts of two of the Museum's most significant contemporary patrons, Charles and Jayne Wrightsman.
 This project occupied Parker for nearly three decades, as various rooms were installed, refurbished and reinstalled.
-In 2007, the galleries’ technical infrastructure was modernized, the lighting revamped, and the objects rearranged; yet Parker’s meticulous research and work is still evident, and the galleries are among the Museum’s most renowned installations.
+In 2007, the galleries' technical infrastructure was modernized, the lighting revamped, and the objects rearranged; yet Parker's meticulous research and work is still evident, and the galleries are among the Museum's most renowned installations.